grantcarthew/start-prototype/docs/cli/start-config-role.md

 ```
 Error: No roles configured.

-Use 'start config role add' to add a role.
+Use 'start assets add' to install from catalog or 'start config role new' to create custom.
 Use 'start init' to set up roles automatically.
 ```